ColtonBurns04/PicoCTF-Scramble-bytes-Writeup/writeup.md

 decoded = bytearray([0 for i in range(len(data_updated))])

 for i in range(len(data_updated)):
- # since a port number was randomly selected in the send.py script, in order to generate the correct numbers in the same sequence, we have to do the same:
+ '''since a port number was randomly selected in the send.py script, in order to generate the correct numbers in the same sequence, we have to do the same: ''' ensure_correct_scramble=random.randrange(65536)
-ensure_correct_scramble=random.randrange(65536)
     decode=(int(data_updated[i],16)^random.randrange(256))
     #map the indice to what it is in when shuffled